hareramray/AgentWithMemoryOne/README.md

-# Agent With Memory (Playwright + Gemini 2.5 Pro)
+# Agent With Memory (Playwright + Gemini/OpenAI)

-Capture a page's accessibility tree, use Gemini to map natural language instructions to element refs (role/name), execute actions via Playwright, and store memory for reuse across runs.
+Capture a page's accessibility tree, use Gemini or OpenAI to map natural language instructions to element refs (role/name), execute actions via Playwright, and store memory for reuse across runs.

 ## Features